Snapchat/KeyDB-docs/docs/commands.md

 *Note: starting with KeyDB 5, scripts are always replicated as effects and not sending the script verbatim.
 So the following section is mostly applicable to Redis version 4 or older.*

-A very important part of scripting is writing scripts that are pure functions.
+A very important part of scripting is writing scripts that only change the database in a deterministic way.
 Scripts executed in a KeyDB instance are, by default, propagated to replicas and to the AOF file by sending the script itself -- not the resulting commands.
+Since the script will be re-run on the remote host (or when reloading the AOF file), the changes it makes to the database must be reproducible.

-The reason is that sending a script to another KeyDB instance is often much faster than sending the multiple commands the script generates, so if the client is sending many scripts to the master, converting the scripts into individual commands for the replica / AOF would result in too much bandwidth for the replication link or the Append Only File (and also too much CPU since dispatching a command received via network is a lot more work for KeyDB compared
+The reason for sending the script is that it is often much faster than sending the multiple commands that the script generates.
+If the client is sending many scripts to the master, converting the scripts into individual commands for the replica / AOF would result in too much bandwidth for the replication link or the Append Only File (and also too much CPU since dispatching a command received via network is a lot more work for KeyDB compared